iconengineering/iconengineering.github.io/careers/EI_Storm.md

 Floodplain Studies and FEMA Map Revision Preparation; and Water Quality Improvement Design.
 The person who fills this position will assist over the life cycle of these projects, from assessment, design, permitting, implementation through construction.
 The ideal candidate will have a passion for stormwater management, flood mitigation, streams, rivers, and watersheds.
-A highly qualified candidate will also bring past experience in hydrology, hydraulics, and computer programs noted above.
+A highly qualified candidate will also bring past experience in hydrology, hydraulics, and computer programs noted above..

 <b>Essential Responsibilities</b>
 <li>Calculate unique water quality treatment systems and analyze flood mitigation infrastructure.</li>